mostafaafara/ytloader/README.md

 then fire up the program enter the url

 slect where you want to save it
--	default in the same directory(foleder)
+-	default in the same directory(folder)

 finaly click downloade